 As if the thought had conjured them, the alarms went off.

 He was on his way to the Embarkation Room before he remembered that he should have asked permission.
 Hell with it.
 Hammond would forgive him.
 The guards covering the Gate were more than a bit confused.
-They knew who they were seeing, but they also knew these people were supposed to already be here on Earth.
+They knew who they were seeing, but they also knew they were supposed to already be here on Earth.
 To their credit, they kept the guns raised until Jack waved them down.
 The muzzles had wavered a bit, though.
 Before he could demand that Carter tell him what the hell was going on, three more figures stepped from the event horizon.

 Carter halted at the foot of the ramp and regarded him soberly.
 He tore his eyes from the impossibility behind her and met her gaze in disbelief.
 She never flinched.
 The sheer magnitude of the choice she had made refused to sink in.
 He shifted his gaze to the two men standing behind her.